Quantcast

 Leap Day

 A similar tradition is associated with February 29 in leap years.
-Long ago, Leap Day also was known as “Ladies’ Day” or “Ladies’ Privilege,” the only period of time when women were free to propose to men.
-It is thought that this event may have been based on a Scottish law in the 1200s or on an Irish legend, but no one knows for certain.
+Long ago, Leap Day, also was known as “Ladies’ Day” or “Ladies’ Privilege,” the only period of time when women were free to propose to men.
+It is thought that this event may have been based on a Scottish law in the 1200s or on an Irish legend, but no one knows for sure.

 What Do You Think?

 Do you think Sadie Hawkins Day still feels relevant today?
-Whatever your opinion, it’s a fun look at times’ past and an interesting idea for young girls and boys today!
+Whatever your opinion, it’s a fun look at times past and an exciting idea for teenage girls and boys today!